 Maximum Power Rating

 When designing high voltage resistors a key consideration is the Voltage Coefficient of Resistance (VCR).
-This defines the change in resistance with applied voltage and it is always negative.
-Applying a high voltage across a resistor can cause a significant change in resistance if steps are not taken to limit the VCR.
+Applying a high voltage across a resistor can cause a significant change in resistance if steps are not taken to maintain a low VCR.

 Maximum Voltage Rating